 Synbio Technologies can quickly and accurately sequence and analyze antibody sequences with our advanced GenoTM Ab Platform.
-Using this platform, we can perform high quality de novo sequencing of multi-species’ (including mice, rats, Armenian hamsters, camels, rabbits, equines, bovines, canines, birds, etc.) monoclonal antibodies.
-The Syno® Ab Platform also has the capabilities to analyze data that may come from various antibody libraries and hybridoma technologies, making this platform very applicable.
+Using this platform, we can perform high quality sequencing of multi-species’ (including mice, rats, Armenian hamsters, camels, rabbits, equines, bovines, canines, birds, etc.) monoclonal antibodies.
+The Syno® Ab Platform is a powerful computer-aided tool and has the capabilities to perform de novo sequencing analysis that may come from various antibody libraries, making this platform very applicable.
 Additionally, our experienced bioinformatics analysis team can also provide professional data mining and annotation.

 - We use custom primer sets and special reagents developed in-house to ensure high success rates.